Endemic is one of the newest Galapagos Catamarans

 Endemic Galapagos Cruise

-With space for just 16 passengers, MC Endemic is among the newest Galapagos catamarans, making its debut in July 2018.
+With space for just 16 passengers, MC Endemic is among the newest Galapagos catamarans, having made its debut in July 2018.
 A spacious sun deck has multiple lounge chairs, dining tables, and a Jacuzzi.
 The comfortable and spacious suites all have private bathrooms and balconies.
 Plus, all expedition gear is provided courtesy of the yacht, including snorkels, wetsuits, and kayaks.
 All three meals are prepared fresh and served daily in the dining area and a full bar offers a great selection of mixed drinks.
 Breakfast and lunch are served buffet style, and dinner draws from international and local fare.
 The itineraries range from 4-8 days in length and visit all of the most popular visitor sites in the Galapagos Islands.
+Ask our travel advisers for our promotions and reduced rates for Endemic Galapagos Tours.

 ENDEMIC GALAPAGOS YACHTType: Power Motor Catamaran Length: 35 mt / 115 ft Beam: 14 mt / 45 ft Draft: 1.85 mt / 6.1 ft Capacity: 16 passengers Suites: 30 mt2 / 322 ft2 Main engines: 2 x High Power Engines – 500 HP Max speed: 12 knots 10 Crew members: Captain Bilingual Galapagos National Park Naturalist Guide 8 other crew (First Mate, Second Mate, Chef, Sous Chef, Engineer, Assistant Engineer, Barman, Housekeeper) Safety & Navigation: All equipment meets or exceeds the international SOLAS standards